 The El Paso Museum of History exists for the educational benefit of the borderland community.
 Its primary function is to promote the understanding and significance of the rich, multicultural, and multinational history of the region.
 The Museum welcomes over 100,000 visitors per year to its 44,000+sqft building complete with five large gallery spaces, seminar rooms, classrooms, and a theater.

-The El Paso Museum of History embraces its Borderland identity—its site located at the literal intersection of multifaceted cultures, identities, and nationalities less than a mile from Mexico.
-It does so by uplifting the region’s history—beyond borders—through exhibitions, education programs, and multidisciplinary public programs.
-By adopting a culture that invites co-curation with community-members, exemplified in exhibitions such as Low and Slow: Lowrider Culture on the Border, Lucha Libre: Stories from the Ring, and Chicano Power!
-A Force for Change and Progress in El Paso the Museum has nurtured an interdisciplinary culture by centering artists, neighbors, and makers to give context and catalyze conversation to engage new audiences.
+The El Paso Museum of History embraces its Borderland identity—its site is located at the literal intersection of multifaceted cultures, identities, and nationalities less than a mile from Mexico.
+It does so by uplifting the region’s history—beyond borders—through exhibitions, educational programs, and multidisciplinary public programs.
+By adopting a culture that invites co-curation with community-members, exemplified in exhibitions such as Low and Slow: Lowrider Culture on the Border, Lucha Libre: Stories from the Ring, Chicano Power!
+A Force for Change and Progress in El Paso, and Still We Rise: El Paso’s Black Experience the Museum has nurtured an interdisciplinary culture by centering artists, neighbors, and culture bearers to give context and catalyze conversation to engage new audiences.